Strengthening water system resilience with BIM and cloud collaboration

 ARCADIS

-On 2 August 2014 the residents of the midwestern city of Toledo, Ohio, received a “do not drink” advisory from the Ohio Environmental Protection Agency (OEPA).
+On August 2, 2014, the residents of the midwestern city of Toledo, Ohio, received a “do not drink” advisory from the Ohio Environmental Protection Agency (OEPA).
 A massive harmful algal bloom (HAB) in Lake Erie had contaminated the city’s water supply with a toxin called microcystin, leaving nearly 500,000 people without usable water.
-Exposure to toxins from HABs can cause gastrointestinal illness, skin and eye irritation, respiratory issues and even liver failure.
-Ohio’s governor declared a state of emergency and the National Guard and Red Cross set up water distribution centres.
+Exposure to toxins from HABs can cause gastrointestinal illness, skin and eye irritation, respiratory issues, and even liver failure.
+Ohio’s governor declared a state of emergency, and the National Guard and Red Cross set up water distribution centers.

 Satellite image of the harmful algal bloom in Lake Erie that contaminated Toledo’s water supply in August 2014.
 Image courtesy of NASA GFSC.